Syed-Intekhab/Java-Projects/README.md

-This repo contains all of my java practices.
+This repo contains all of my Java programs!